See all state pages

 California State Loan Repayment Program (SLRP)

 The California State Loan Repayment Program assists with the repayment of qualified educational loans for eligible primary health care professionals.
-A two-year full-time or four-year half-time initial service commitment is required to be eligible.
+A two-year full-time or half-time service commitment is required to be eligible.

 Learn more